isaacam517/loja_virtual/README.md

-Loja Virtual
+Virtual Store
-Este repositório contém o código-fonte de uma loja virtual desenvolvida do zero, utilizando as seguintes tecnologias:
+This repository contains the source code of a virtual store developed from scratch, using the following technologies:

-Spring Framework v2.5.6: Utilizado para a construção do backend da aplicação.
+Spring Framework v2.5.6: Used for building the backend of the application.
-Spring Security: Implementação de autenticação e autorização.
+Spring Security: Implementation of authentication and authorization.
-Spring JPA: Integração com o banco de dados PostgreSQL.
+Spring JPA: Integration with the PostgreSQL database.
-Maven: Gerenciador de dependências utilizado no projeto.
+Maven: Dependency management tool used in the project.
-Java 11: Linguagem de programação utilizada no backend.
+Java 11: Programming language used in the backend.
-Angular 16: Framework JavaScript utilizado para desenvolvimento do frontend.
+Angular 16: JavaScript framework used for frontend development.
-APIs disponíveis: Usuários, Fornecedores, Clientes, Funcionários, Produtos.
+Available APIs: Users, Suppliers, Customers, Employees, Products.
-Integrações: Integração com APIs de Geração de Nota Fiscal, Cálculo de Frete, e Pagamentos (Pix, Boleto, Cartão).
+Integrations: Integration with APIs for generating Invoices, Calculating Shipping, and Payments (Pix, Boleto, Card).
-Hospedagem: Será hospedada na AWS (Amazon Web Services).
+Hosting: Will be hosted on AWS (Amazon Web Services).
-Objetivo
+Objective
-O objetivo deste projeto é criar uma loja virtual completa, desde a parte de backend até a interface frontend, integrando diversas tecnologias para oferecer uma experiência completa aos usuários.
+The objective of this project is to create a complete virtual store, from the backend to the frontend interface, integrating various technologies to offer a complete experience to users.

-Tecnologias Utilizadas
+Technologies Used
 Spring Framework v2.5.6
 Spring Security
 Spring JPA